Def Leppard: Musical style and influences

 Joe Elliott is known for his distinctive raspy singing voice.

 Def Leppard has a "catchy" and "guitar-driven" musical style, described as hard rock, glam metal, pop metal, arena rock, and power pop, while their early work has been characterized as heavy metal.
 The band's music combines hard rock, AOR, pop and heavy metal elements, with its multi-layered, harmonic vocals and its melodic guitar riffs.
 In addition, making a concession to popular tastes of its time, Slang featured a sparser sound and alternative rock feel.
 Though they were often considered one of the top bands of the new wave of British heavy metal movement of the late 1970s, the band disliked the branding, stating: "We didn't agree that our music was anything like Iron Maiden's."
+The band's music also contains sentimental ballads.
+Lyrical themes explored by the band include sexual intercourse.

 In the mid-1980s, the band were associated with the growing glam metal scene, mainly due to their mainstream success and glossy production.
 Pyromania has been cited as the catalyst for the 1980s pop-metal movement.
 Def Leppard, however, expressed their dislike of the "glam metal" label as well, as they thought it did not accurately describe their look or musical style.
 By the release of the Hysteria album, the band had developed a distinctive sound featuring electronic drums and effects-laden guitar sounds overlaid with a multi-layered wall of husky, harmonised vocals.
 According to Joe Elliott, the band is influenced by "everything from pure pop to downright hardcore rock".
 He has cited Ian Hunter and Mott the Hoople among the band's early influences.
-Def Leppard themselves have been cited as an influence by a wide range of musical artists, including Matt Nathanson and Taylor Swift.
+Def Leppard themselves have been cited as an influence by a wide range of musical artists, including Matt Nathanson, and Taylor Swift.